Tamaarine/CSE-310-Homework/HW1/README.md

 5. http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file4.html
 6. www.neverssl.com
 7. tamarine.tech (My website, but when revisit using cache it will be 301 permanently moved because my site has HTTPS)
-8. www3.cs.stonybrook.edu/~skiena/373/ (Same thing, it will be 301 permanetly moved)
+8. www3.cs.stonybrook.edu/~skiena/373/ (Same thing, it will be 301 permanetly moved but might redirect you)
 9. www.google.com
 10. http://www.google.com